We’re Committed to Being a Responsible Trekking Company in Nepal.

-- We pay just above the average salary and review this amount each season.
+- We pay well above the average salary and review this amount each season.

-- If our porters need to travel independently to the starting point of a trek, we pay them for a day of travel in addition to actual trekking days.
+- If our guides and porters need to travel independently from the start or end point of the trek, we pay them for travel days in addition to actual trekking days.

 - We pay Assistant Guides the same salary as Guides to recognise that they have an equally high level of responsibility.